 In a previous post, I shared a few of my experiences with others and my twice-exceptional son.
 I got a request to expand on that topic by pointing out a few learning disabilities that can mask giftedness.
 Before I do that though, I thought it best to list some of the behaviors and characteristics you may notice in your gifted child so you can have a starting point of reference.

 Charts on Giftedness

 I’m not going to reinvent the wheel.
 Plenty of charts exist for your viewing pleasure.
 Here is one from the National Association for Gifted Children listing traits of gifted children.
 Or here is one from VeryWellFamily comparing a high achiever, a gifted learner, and a creative thinker.
 Or, here is one from Valerie Caveglia entitled “How Do I know if They’re Really Gifted?” which lists some perceived problems associated with gifted kids.

-However, since I like charts, I have created an infographic that includes the abilities, behaviors, and traits common to gifted and twice-exceptional kids based on an article posted on Psychology Today by David Palmer Ph.D. called “Is Your Child Gifted?
+However, since I like charts, I have created an infographic that includes the abilities, behaviors, and traits common to gifted and twice-exceptional kids based on a Psychology Today article by David Palmer Ph.D., “Is Your Child Gifted?
 What to Look for, Why You Should Know.”